-I have taught courses on social determinants of health, crime and society, and sociological research methods.
+I have taught sociology courses on health, crime, and research methods.

 Social determinants of health

 What makes people healthy or unhealthy?
 The health of individuals is not only shaped by lifestyle choices or medical treatments, but also – in large part – by social conditions.
-This course provides students with an introduction to the social determinants of health: the social advantages and disadvantages that people experience based on their social position and social circumstances that influence their health and well-being.
-View syllabus.
-Student feedback:
+This course provides undergraduate students with an introduction to the social determinants of health: the social advantages and disadvantages that people experience based on their social position and social circumstances that influence their health and well-being.

 CRIME AND SOCIETY